SoftwareAG/c8y-docs/content/reference/smartrest-one-bundle/overview.md

 The support for SmartREST 1.0 was added to ease transition if you have an existing implementation using it.

-For general information on SmartREST 1.0, refer to Using the REST interface > [Using SmartREST](/microservice-sdk/rest#smartrest) in the *Microservice SDK guide*.
+For general information on SmartREST 1.0, refer to [Using the REST interface](/microservice-sdk/rest#smartrest) in the *Microservice SDK guide*.

 ### MQTT ClientId